Gilandel/utils-commons/README.md

 ```

 ## Changelog
+### 1.0.17 - 2018-01-18
+- New: add new methods to Comparators to compare optional objects
+- New: add appendSuper to equals builder
+- Misc: improve Version code by preparing comparison

 ### 1.0.16 - 2017-12-17
 - New: add new methods to compare map entries, keys and values
 - Misc: improve quality and simplify code